search-rug/doc-as-code-single-case-experiment/README.md

 -----
 ```

 2. In the same document, add a sentence with the value of a unit of measure spelled (e.g., 'ten centimeters').
 Commit these two changes, create a new version tag, and push it on the repository.
-This version has one error -the inconsistency of on the default value of the registry field- and two conflicts with quality gates, as the registry map doesn't define the endianness, and there are violations to an (hypothetical) writing style guidelines.
+This version has one error -the inconsistency of on the default value of the registry field- and two conflicts with quality gates, as the registry map doesn't define the endianness, and there are violations to a (hypothetical) writing style guideline.
 Open the [management dashboard](https://documentation-dashboard.herokuapp.com/) and check the new status of the document, and the information provided by the 'failed ICD builds' section on it.

 ![](errors-check.gif)